infoguru19/MongoDB/README.md

 | Filtering | Choose which documents |
 | Projection | Choose which fields |

+- It answers:
-* “Which documents AND which fields from them?”
+   “Which documents AND which fields from them?”

 * When you want to reduce data transfer and improve performance

 ```